Quick: name three brands! Don’t read further until you do. Seriously. We’ll wait…

+If you need a visual branding revamp, take it step-by-step.
 First, brainstorm the main messages you want your brand to convey.
-There are two directions you can go in: either focus on the type of real estate you specialize in (like luxury properties or veteran housing, for example) or consider which type of real estate agent you are, as your personality type is directly related to how you’ll work with clients.
+There are two directions you can go in: either focus on the type of real estate you specialize in (luxury properties or veteran housing, for example) or consider which type of real estate agent you are, as your personality type is directly related to how you’ll work with clients.

 Next, come up with a short, memorable slogan/phrase/keywords/sentence that literally tells people what you want them to know about you and your services.
 It doesn’t need to be clever to be memorable.
 Keep it simple and straightforward.
 Then, work with a graphic designer to create a logo that fits with your slogan and embodies your brand.